MongoDB schema design

-To create a new project in Moon Modeler click the New item on toolbar.
-New modal form opens.
+To create a new project in Moon Modeler click the New item on the toolbar.
+A new modal form opens.
 Select MongoDB project type and click Create new project.
-New project is created and you can start modeling your database structure.
+A new project is created and you can start modeling your database structure.

 2. Design collections

-Start adding new objects to your diagram, you can add the following MongoDB specific items to your design: Collections, Documents, References, Views, Functions and Other objects.
-To add new MongoDB collection to your design, click the Collection item on toolbar and then click the main diagram area.
+Start adding new objects to your diagram, you can add the following MongoDB specific items to your design: Collections, Documents, References, Views, Functions, and Other objects.
+To add new MongoDB collection to your design, click the Collection item on the toolbar and then click the main diagram area.

-New graphical representative appears in the diagram.
-You can edit MongoDB collection properties via Right Side panel, where all necessary settings can be easily specified.
+A new graphical representative appears in the diagram.
+You can edit MongoDB collection properties via the Right Side panel, where all necessary settings can be easily specified.
 There is no need to confirm changes, all modifications are stored to the model automatically.
-In case you make a mistake, use UNDO to revert the changes back to previous state.
+In case you make a mistake, use UNDO to revert the changes back to the previous state.

-Modal form opens and you can navigate to appropriate section by clicking particular tab on the form.
-One of the advantages of using modal forms is the possibility to use larger area for e.g. fields definition, for specification of before and after scripts sections and so on.
+A modal form opens and you can navigate to an appropriate section by clicking a particular tab on the form.
+One of the advantages of using modal forms is the possibility to use the larger area for e.g. fields definition, for the specification of before and after scripts sections and so on.

 The following abbreviations are used on the form: